CZ-NIC/knot/doc/configuration.rst

 - *<catalog-zone>* — Name of the catalog zone.

 All records other than PTR are ignored.
-They remain in the catalog zone, however, and might be for example transferred to a slave, which may interpret catalog zones differently.
+They remain in the catalog zone, however, and might be for example transferred to a secondary (slave) server, which may interpret catalog zones differently.
 SOA still needs to be present in the catalog zone and its serial handled appropriately.
 An apex NS record should be present for the sake of interoperability.
 The version record ``version 0 IN TXT "2"`` is required at the catalog zone apex.

 A catalog zone may be modified using any standard means (e.g. AXFR/IXFR, DDNS,